Turkey tries to control market plunge after bank chief sacked | DW | 22.03.2021

 The Istanbul stock exchange briefly paused trading on Monday morning after its main index fell by more than 6%.

-Foreign investors have been rattled by the reaffirmed political control that has for years, in their view, harmed a major emerging economy.
+Analysts told Reuters news agency that Kavcioglu could likely reverse the interest rate rises Agbal had implemented to shore up Turkey's capital account and dwindling foreign reserves.

-Deputy head of Erdogan's ruling AK Party, said that "the government changing a Central Bank governor who it thought did not use monetary policy instruments rationally, and thus brought a big financial burden to the economy, is not defiance of the markets."
+Foreign investors have also been rattled by what they consider as increased political control in Turkey over the market.
+Kavcioglu will be the third central bank chief abruptly installed by the president since mid-2019.

-Kavcioglu will likely reverse the interest rate rises Agbal had implemented to shore up Turkey's capital account and its dwindling foreign reserves.
+In a statement on Sunday, Kavcioglu tried to reassure markets that the central bank is committed to fighting inflation.